ptribble/jdk-sunos-builder/README.md

 On other illumos distributions you'll need to ensure you have a complete developer toolchain and as many versions of java as are available in that distribution.

+## Documentation

+More extensive [documentation](doc/README.md) is available, to help you through the general porting process.